zoey-on-github/dumb-personal-bot/README.md

 # dumb-personal-bot

-(aka zoey doesn't know how git works: the repo)  a neat little bot for my personal discord server, if you, for whatever reason, want to use this on your own server, be my guest.
-(aka zoey doesn't know how git works: the repo)
-a neat little bot for my personal discord server, if you, for whatever reason, want to use this on your own server, be my guest. and if you want to become a tester, then you can hit me up at Julie Pilgrim#3328.
+a bot i made back when i was learning node.js. a lot of this is old, unusuable code i should warn. a neat little bot for my personal discord server, if you, for whatever reason, want to use this on your own server, be my guest.

 bot is fully open, do whatever you want with this.

 # Usage